jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 In C++:

     p = new int[5];

+### Pointer and Arrays

+A pointer to an array can be expressed in the form:

+	// array of pointers to integers
+	int *ptr[arraySize];

+	// used for comparison:
+	int someArray[arraySize];

+In this case, `ptr` is an array of pointers to integers.
+In comparison, the literal `someArray` represents an array of integers.

+The array name or literal is essentially a pointer to the first element.
+The expression `*ptr` refers to the _value_ of the first element of the array and is equivalent to `ptr[0]`.
+The expression `*(ptr + 1)` is equivalent to `ptr[1]` and all are examples of 'pointer arithmetic'.

 This next example shows a little about pointer arithmetic and how to free arrays in heap.